byuflowlab/undergrad-onboarding/497R/track_descriptions/README.md

 ## Currently Available

 ### [Airframe Design](airframe_design.md)
-Learn about wing aerodynamics and design a basic wing+tail.
+Learn about wing aerodynamics and optimize a basic wing + tail.

 ### [Rotor Design](rotor_design.md)
-Learn about rotor aerodynamics and design a basic propeller or turbine.
+Learn about rotor aerodynamics and optimize a basic propeller or turbine.

 ## Under Construction